 - At the same time, never leave a cleaning agent on the surface long enough for it to dry as this will only further add to the issue.

 - Establish a regular cleaning routine to get yourself in the habit.
-While the process of cleaning polished concrete floors is not hard, you must be diligent in your efforts in order for it to remain of superior quality.
+While the process of keeping your polished concrete floor cleaner than ever is not hard, you must be diligent in your efforts in order for it to remain of superior quality.

 For more general maintenance tips on how to properly maintain polished concrete floors, click here.